The Complete Idiot’s Guide to Verbal Self-Defense teaches readers words and techniques to defend themselves against verbal bullies.

 Furthermore, I don’t think it’s very helpful to go into voice tonality, voice exercises and posture in a book on verbal self-defense.
 Yes, those parts are important, but anyone who’s serious about self-development will tackle those independently and they want a book on verbal self-defense to be deep and strictly about verbal self-defense.

 The author recommends you breath from your mouth, which my favorite voice coaches discourage.

 There is a lot of great stuff in the book.
-The idea of never going nuclear and threatening to take someone’s livelihood for example.
+The idea of never going nuclear and threatening to take someone’s livelihood for example was genius.

 Sounds Important Warning on Verbal Abuse

 I appreciated a lot that Glass is very serious about verbal abuse and the consequences and dangers it entails.

 A bit diluted, but overall it’s a good resource to learn about verbal abuse.